Reserve Fund

 Protocol-owned reserve fund.
 The model can be expanded if DAO decides to.

-Gearbox treasury fees accrue in form in LP tokens, instead of idle assets like in most other protocols.
-As a result, Treasury itself becomes a liquidity provider to the pool.
+Protocol fees accrue in form in dTokens, instead of idle assets like in most other protocols.
+As a result, Treasury itself becomes a passive lender to the pools.
 This is like re-supplying liquidity to keep growing - by default - while other protocols usually need to make a separate transaction to turn their idle assets into productive working LP positions.

-This part of the treasury in form of LP tokens is used to cover losses of the pools in case a the Credit Account is closed with a loss for the pool (bad or untimely liquidation).
-In such cases, Gearbox Protocol automatically burns their part of the Treasury’s LP tokens - restoring the rate of Diesel Tokens.
-This way, DAO Treasury acts as Reserve Fund that automatically compensates liquidity providers’ losses up to the level it is physically able to.
+By default, accrued fees are used to cover losses of the pools in case a the Credit Account is closed with a loss for the pool (bad or untimely liquidation).
+In such cases, Gearbox Protocol automatically burns its part of the Treasury’s dTokens - restoring the rate of Diesel Tokens.
+This way, it acts as Reserve Fund that automatically compensates liquidity providers’ losses up to the level it can.

 This Reserve Fund model doesn't relate to actual software hacks.
 It specifically covers cases of under-collateralization due to incorrect liquidations.
 See what risks there are.